-Financial Services for Online University Courses
+Financial Aid for Online College Courses

 Paying for school can be an obstacle.
 You’ll have help to navigate your way through all the paperwork.
-Start by speaking with your assigned Financial Services or Student Advisor, who will walk you through each step of the process, and answer any questions you may have.
+Start by speaking with your assigned Financial Services or Student Advisor, who will walk you through each step of the process and answer any questions you may have.

 Student Loan Code of Conduct